HCRI Writing Competition for Schools 2021/22

 - Sophie Grattidge, Digital Communications and Engagement Lead at UK-Med.

 Drumroll, please!
-We are proud to present our Words for Your World competition winners.
-Head here to read their stunning and powerful letters and speeches.
+We are proud to present our W4YW competition winners.
+Head here to read their stunning and powerful letters and speeches and watch our compilation film.

 What is Words For Your World?